bmatheny/less-hip-chat/README.md

 Each channel specified in the configuration can also get a specified purge time, where messages older than a particular time can be purged.

+Additionally, some values can be specified via a system property:

+  * `-Dsolr.home=/tmp/solr` - A directory for solr to write data to, if using the embedded server
+  * `-Dsolr.url=http://host:port` - A URL to use for a remote solr instance

 ## Building

 Just use the pre-built jar.
 Or, feel free to built with sbt.